Previous | Contents | Index | Next

 PSCP is a command-line application, not a GUI application.
 If you run it without arguments, it will simply print a help message and terminate.

 To use PSCP properly, run it from a Command Prompt window.
 See chapter 5 in the documentation for more details.

-If PSCP is using the traditional SCP protocol, this is confusing.
+However, if PSCP is using the older SCP protocol for some reason, things are more confusing.
 If you're specifying a file at the local end, you just use one set of quotes as you would normally do:

 pscp "local filename with spaces" user@host: pscp user@host:myfile "local filename with spaces"

 But if the filename you're specifying is on the remote side, you have to use backslashes and two sets of quotes:

 pscp user@host:"\"remote filename with spaces\"" local_filename pscp local_filename user@host:"\"remote filename with spaces\""